 If you have a Hisense Roku TV, then you can try clearing the cache.

 On your remote, and with your TV switched on, restart your TV using the button combination: Home – press 5 times; Up Arrow – press once; Rewind – press 2 times; Fast Forward – press 2 times.

 You can also run a system restart from the menu.

 - System restart.

 2. Hisense TV Not Connecting to WiFi Automatically

-In most cases, your TV should be setup to automatically select an IP address from your router, and usually also automatically pulls a DNS address, which is used to resolve IP addresses that your TV connects to, creating the URL that you see in the address bar of your browser.
+In most cases, your TV should be set up to automatically select an IP address from your router, and usually also automatically pulls a DNS address, which is used to resolve IP addresses that your TV connects to, creating the URL that you see in the address bar.